What Is Diabetic Nephropathy?

 Certain blood tests that look for specific blood chemistry can be used to diagnose kidney damage.
 It also can be detected early by finding protein in the urine.
 Treatments are available that can help slow progression to kidney failure.
 That's why you should have your urine tested every year if you have diabetes.

 Lowering blood pressure and maintaining blood sugar control are absolutely necessary to slow the progression of diabetic nephropathy.
 There are medications available which have been found to slow down the progression of kidney damage.
 They include:

-- SGLT2 inhibitors including dapagliflozin (Farxiga), which helps control high blood sugar.
+- SGLT2 inhibitors including bexagliflozin (Brenzavvy), dapagliflozin (Farxiga), empagliflozin (Jardiance), and ertugliflozin (Steglatro), which help control high blood sugar.

 - Angiotensin converting enzyme (ACE) inhibitors can help slow down the progression of kidney damage.
 Although ACE inhibitors -- including ramipril (Altace), quinapril (Accupril), and lisinopril (Prinivil, Zestril) -- are usually used to treat high blood pressure and other medical problems, they are often given to people with diabetes to prevent complications, even if their blood pressure is normal.